jsoref/reactos/reactos/sdk/lib/cryptlib/README.txt

-This libbrary implements the following algorithms:
+This library implements the following algorithms:

 MD4
 ---